CHernandezNY/k8s-ansible/README.md

 If multiple hosts are in the controller group, the playbook will automatically set up k8s in HA using kubeadm.

-This cluster was designed to use an external NGINX load balancer for the Control Plane API
+This cluster was designed to use an external NGINX load balancer for the Control Plane API.
+For single controller deployments the balancer IP can be left blank.

-This requires at least k8s version '1.20.1' however the version is configurable by using the 'k8s_version' variable.
+This requires at least k8s version '1.24.1' however the version is configurable by using the 'k8s_version' variable.

 If needed, you can also edit 'inventory/group_vars/all.yml' to match your environment.